warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

     * supports YouTube playlists
     * casts the URL of the highest quality video format available to the receiver

+#### Other Tools (high level):

+* [_HTTP Shortcuts_ Android app](https://github.com/Waboodoo/HTTP-Shortcuts) that is open-source, and can be used to:
+  - configure shortcuts to make HTTP requests that target _ExoAirPlayer_ API endpoints

+* [_Sleep Timer_ Android app](https://play.google.com/store/apps/details?id=ch.pboos.android.SleepTimer) that is closed-source (requires purchase to remove ads), and can be used to:
+  - configure a timer that broadcasts an Intent to either pause or stop playback of _ExoAirPlayer_ (running on the same device) at the desired time

 - - - -

 #### Credits: